List of alien races in Marvel Comics: Contraxians

 First appeared in Jack of Hearts, the Contraxians are a humanoid race with pink or brown skin, who appear as humans except that the left sides of their bodies are darker-hued than the right sides.
 Contraxians live on the planet Contraxia.
 Two Contraxian women, going by the names Marcy Kane and Marie Hart, were sent to Earth disguised as humans to find a means to rekindle their sun's dying energies.
 Marie Hart was able to conceive a child with a human, who grew up to become the Jack of Hearts.

 Courga

-First appearing in Marvel Presents, the Courga are a race of humanoid dog-like aliens with brown skin, three fingers on each hand, two toes on each foot.
-Courga average 7'2" in height.
-They live on the planet Courg.
+First appearing in Marvel Presents, the Courga are a race of humanoid dog-like aliens from the planet Courg.

 D

-The D'Bari are a race of humanoid plant aliens who lost their planet when the Phoenix Force consumed their sun.
+The D'Bari are a race of humanoid plant aliens who were largely killed when the Dark Phoenix consumed their planet's sun.
 They have been nicknamed the "Asparagus People" because of their asparagus-like appearance.

 Dakkamites

-First appearing in Silver Surfer, the Dakkamites are a humanoid race that appears mostly indistinguishable from humans.
+First appearing in Silver Surfer and led by Overlord, the Dakkamites are a humanoid race that appears mostly indistinguishable from humans.
 Dakkamites come from the planet Dakkam.
 Exposure to Earth's yellow sun grants them super-powers, as their cells have the ability to absorb and metabolize solar energy to fuel their abilities.
 Known Dakkamites include Wundarr the Aquarian and Quantum.
-They are indistinguishable from the DC Comics race, the Kryptonians and Daxamites.